build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 ![Introduction](images/amazon-shopping.png)

 In the rapidly evolving landscape of data engineering and machine learning, the concept of vector embeddings has emerged as a cornerstone for a myriad of innovative applications.
-As we navigate through the era of generative AI and large language models (LLMs), the need to understand and leverage these embeddings has become more crucial than ever.
-This blog post aims to demystify the world of vector embeddings and shed light on how they are transforming the way we handle and interpret vast amounts of data.
+As we navigate through the era of generative AI and Large Language Models (LLMs), understanding and utilizing vector embeddings has become increasingly critical.
+A compelling example of this is in personalized recommendation systems, such as those used by streaming services.
+These platforms use vector embeddings to analyze users' viewing habits, translating titles, descriptions, and feedback into a mathematical space.
+This allows an LLM to identify what content a user is likely to enjoy based on how closely the vector of a new movie matches vectors of content they previously liked.
+This blog post aims to demystify the world of vector embeddings and explore their pivotal role in enhancing our interactions with vast data sets, ensuring AI systems can offer personalized, contextually relevant recommendations.

 Through this post, we will embark on a journey to understand the nuts and bolts of vector embeddings and how we can store those embeddings in a vector store using Amazon Bedrock, Amazon Aurora and LangChain.
 From understanding the basic concept of an embedding to exploring advanced vector storage techniques and indexing methods, we will cover all the essential aspects that make vector embeddings an indispensable tool in modern data engineering and machine learning.

 This marks the beginning of our two-part blog series.
 In this first installment, we delve into the fundamentals of vector embeddings.
 We'll explore what embeddings are, why they're crucial in the realm of AI, and delve into the methods of storing and indexing them.
-This foundational understanding sets the stage for Part 2, where we'll navigate the various vector storage solutions available on AWS.
+This foundational understanding sets the stage for part two, where we'll navigate the various vector storage solutions available on AWS.
 Here, we'll discuss how to effectively store your embeddings and utilize them in conjunction with Large Language Models (LLMs) to create robust, AI-powered applications.
 Additionally, we will introduce and leverage `LangChain`, an [tool](https://python.langchain.com/docs/get_started/introduction) that enhances our journey into the practical application of these concepts, demonstrating how to seamlessly integrate these technologies into real-world AI solutions.

 ## Embeddings